 Find out about Disability Living Allowance for children on GOV.UK or the Child Disability PaymentOpens in a new window on mygov.scot

-PIP and ADP rates
+PIP rates

 It is made up of two components: